sudo-rickroll/END-2.0/S7/README.md

 This is an encoder-decoder architecture.
 We use a two-layered, unidirectional LSTM in both encoder and decoder, with a dropout of 0.5 in-between the layers.
 Encoder contains an embedding layer and LSTM layer.
 Decoder contains an LSTM layer and a Fully Connected layer.

-We use PPL as a metric in place of accuracy to measure the performance of the model as it is a machine translation model.
+We use PPL as a metric in place of accuracy to measure the performance of the model as it is a translation and not a class-prediction model.
 We do not use teacher forcing while evalating the test dataset.

 ### Quora Question Duplication